Coaching for Educators

 My Teaching Journey

 Forty years is a long time to stay in one profession.
 Did I ever feel burned out?
 YES!
 In fact, there were several times along the way when I was right where you are, worn out and wondering what my next step would be.
-When I started a family, I grappled with how to be both the mom I wanted to be and the teacher I wanted to be, simultaneously.
-I struggled with the demands of teaching while living with an untreated autoimmune disease.
-There were also times in my career when I felt philosophical tension with trends in education or felt the heaviness of a plate too full.
+When I started a family, I grappled with how to simultaneously be the mom I wanted to be AND the teacher I wanted to be.
+There were times in my career when I felt philosophical tension with trends in education or felt the heaviness of a plate too full.
+In addition, I struggled with the demands of teaching while living with an untreated autoimmune disease.

 I have found myself unchallenged, discouraged, and overwhelmed at different times, but each time, I was able to find my way through and fall in love with teaching again.
-When I finally did leave the classroom, it was a grounded decision.
+When I finally did leave the classroom, it was a grounded decision rather than a reactive one.

 Let's figure out what kind of burnout you feel so that you can find that spark again!